mauricioklaus/keras-neural-networks/README.md

-# keras-neural-networks
-Repository with Multi-Layer Perceptron Neural Network Models with Keras
+# Keras: How to Build Multi-Layer Perceptron Neural Network Models with Keras

+> Repository with neural model using the Keras library.

+General notes.